ExodusMovement/haraka/README.md

-  children?: any, // the behavior component can enclose other components, can enclose another behavior too clamp?: boolean, // default = false, prevent animations from exceeding their ranges enableGestures?: boolean, // simple swipe up/down/left/right and pressed/long pressed indices?: number[], // can be used with custom drivers to define custom state keys/values initialState?: number, // default = 0 onGesture?: func, // e.g. gesture => console.log(gesture) style?: object, // default = {}, AnimatedViewStyle (see React Native docs)
+  children?: any, // the behavior component can enclose other components, can enclose another behavior too clamp?: boolean, // default = false, prevent animations from exceeding their ranges enableGestures?: boolean, // simple swipe up/down/left/right and pressed/long pressed keys?: number[], // can be used with custom drivers to define custom state keys/values initialState?: number, // default = 0 onGesture?: func, // e.g. gesture => console.log(gesture) style?: object, // default = {}, AnimatedViewStyle (see React Native docs)